University of Nottingham Report + Support Privacy Notice

 Further detail on the data collected and how we will use that data in each of the above circumstances is set out below.

-Please note that where you make a report through the Report and Support tool, UoN will usually only disclose information to its staff members and only on a ‘need to know’ basis.
+Please note that where you make a report through the Report and Support tool, UoN will usually only disclose information to its staff members and on a ‘need to know’ basis.
 We will not generally take steps such as investigating the complaint, initiating disciplinary or other formal proceedings (including litigation) or passing information on to third parties in order to take the report further unless: (a) you have made a named report; and (b) you agree to this action.

 However, there are certain circumstances in which UoN may take steps such as those listed above even where an anonymous report is received (in which case action will be taken on a 'no names' basis); or you have made a named report but you do not wish to take your report further.
 This is usually where there are concerns for your safety or another person’s safety or where a criminal act or other seriously improper conduct is alleged to have taken place (or may be about to take place).
 Please see section 7 below for further information on this point.